trobanga/aether/docs/guides/dimp-pseudonymization.md

 ## Overview

+**What is DIMP?**

+DIMP (Data Integration and Management Platform) provides de-identification and pseudonymization services for FHIR healthcare data using the **FHIR Pseudonymizer**, protecting patient privacy while preserving data utility for research.

-DIMP integration in Aether enables you to:
+**DIMP integration in Aether enables you to:**

 - **De-identify** sensitive patient information (names, addresses, birthdates, etc.)
 - **Pseudonymize** records with consistent, reversible identifiers
 - **Maintain data utility** for research purposes
 - **Comply** with healthcare privacy regulations (GDPR, HIPAA, etc.)
 - **Generate** audit trails of all modifications
+- **Scale** pseudonymization for large datasets automatically

 ## Prerequisites